arodik/macos-focus-mode/README.md

 # macos-focus-mode
-NodeJS CLI/library for managing focus mode on your MacOS
+NodeJS library and CLI for managing focus mode on your MacOS

+`npm i macos-focus-mode`

-**Important:** This library uses MacOS shortcuts functionality under the hood to maintain the focused state.
+**Important:** This library uses MacOS shortcuts functionality under the hood to maintain the focused mode.
-You will be prompted to install the shortcut during the first installation.
+You should install the shortcut before the first usage.
+The library has corresponding API method, also you can install the shortcut via CLI

-## API
+## JS usage
+Library exports the following methods:
 - `enableFocusMode([DURATION_IN_MINUTES])`
 - `disableFocusMode()`
 - `installFocusModeShortcut()`
 - `isFocusModeShortcutInstalled()`

+We don't install the shortcut automatically to give you more control

 ## CLI usage
 - `macos-focus-mode install`